 For sufficient infrastructure

-The first thing that comes to mind when working remote is perhaps the infrastructure, or we can call it the physical environment.
+The first thing that comes to mind when working remotely is perhaps the infrastructure, or we can call it the physical environment.
 If you’re an employer, ask yourself the following questions:

 - What requisite technology do your employees need to install or get access to?